evrblk/monstera-example/dlocks/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/evrblk/monstera-example/dlocks)](https://goreportcard.com/report/github.com/evrblk/monstera-example/ledger/dlocks)

 A distributed system for read/write locks.
 A lock can be exclusively locked for writing by a single process, or it can be locked for reading by multiple processes.
-If it is currently locked for writing it cannot be locked for reading, and vise versa.
-It can be used it as a mutex if it is locked only for writing by all participating processes.
+If it is currently locked for writing, it cannot be locked for reading, and vise versa.
+It can be used as a mutex if it is locked only for writing by all participating processes.

 All locks are organized into Namespaces.
 Locks are referenced by name.
 Names are unique within a namespace.
 For example, an ID of a resource that you want to control with locking can be used as a lock name.